 How can I fulfill my service hour commitment?
 Get involved at the school and parish level.
 Any service supporting the good works of the school and parish are counted as volunteer hours.
-Ideas include, but are not limited to: Room parents, working in the classroom, working at the volunteer project table, take home projects, St. John Catholic School auction, Scrip program, recycle drive, gardening around the grounds, ministers for the masses, serving on a commission, driving and chaperoning on fieldtrips, attending the monthly Parent Club Organization meetings and MORE!
+Ideas include, but are not limited to: Room parents, working in the classroom, take home projects, St. John Catholic School auction, Scrip program, recycle drive, gardening around the grounds, ministers for the masses, serving on a commission, driving and chaperoning on field trips and MORE!